 Probate is the process in which the validity of the dead person’s – or decedent’s- will is determined as valid by the court.
 In Maryland, the Office of the Register of Wills in each county handles probate.
 While property placed in a living trust does avoid the probate process after the grantor’s death, for many estates, probate is a relatively straightforward matter.
 Compare the costs of setting up a living trust with the fees associated with probate.
 Although a living trust bypasses probate, it does not affect the payment of any inheritance or estate taxes.
 With a living trust, inheritance tax is due within three months of filing the information report by the estate’s personal representative.
 Inheritance tax on assets going through probate comes from the estate’s administration account.
 It is due within nine months of the personal representative’s appointment, according to the Register of Wills.

-Living trusts protect your privacy.
+A living trust in Maryland is intended to protect your privacy.
 The assets in the trust do not generally become a matter of public record, as with a will.
-Filing a schedule of trust assets with the Register of Wills is required in Maryland.

 Living trusts are advantageous for those owning real estate outside of Maryland.
 When such properties are placed in the trust, after your death the estate may not have to go through probate proceedings in those other states.
 The Register of Wills suggests placing assets in a living trust if you fear your will may be contested, on the grounds that trusts are harder to challenge for undue influence or incompetency.

-It is possible to create a living trust via a “living trust kit” available online.
+It is possible to create a living trust in Maryland via a “living trust kit” available online.
 However, you are making decisions about the disposition of your property.
 It is always wise to contact an estate planning attorney well-versed in trust and estate matters.
 Here at Blackford & Flohr, we have helped many people create their own living trust.
-If you need help, please contact us today to discuss your estate planning needs.
+If you need help with your Maryland living trust, please contact us today to discuss your estate planning needs.